Writers Workshop: Teacher Resources

 - Distribute an assignment sheet and encourage students to bring it with them to the Workshop.
 Consultants can most productively help students when they know your expectations for the assignment.

 - Tell your students about the Workshop and its resources.
 You can use information from our website in class.
+We're also happy to visit your class to talk about the Writers Workshop or to work with you to create a writing-related presentation.
+We need two weeks advance notice to schedule these class visits.

 - On the pedagogical side, experience suggests that our resources are best employed when students come of their own volition (though often with encouragement).
 If the visits were required, then some students at least would come essentially to get a ticket punched.
 We also would note that even with this degree of independence it is sometimes challenging to convey to students that we cannot speak for the instructors of a course in terms of assessing the quality of their work.